PaperSubmissionCode/UDOR/README.md

 python classify_metrics_cal.py
 ```

-*Note: If you use your trained model, please check which segment represents 0 digits, which is 1 digit and 2.
-According to this discovery, you should change the mask setting in ```main_generate_MultiMnist_testForMetrics.py``` and change 0,1,2 representation in modularity calculation  file ```modularity_metrics_cal.py``` for forwarding metrics calculation correctly.*
+*Note: With the newly trained model, please check the corresponding relationship between  each part of the representation and each object category.
+According to the corresponding relationship, you should change the mask setting in ```main_generate_MultiMnist_testForMetrics.py```.
+With the newly generated testing dataset, the  file ```modularity_metrics_cal.py``` will  calculate the modularity scores correctly.*

 #### S-AE